 Canada’s cities will be the next frontier for risk-sharing public-private partnerships, bringing new players and new complications into the now well-tested infrastructure model.
 It’s been a slow start, with logistical and political obstacles to using outside groups to do the work that cities have traditionally carried out themselves.
-But some municipalities are commissioning private partnerships to build and operate new facilities or modernize creaking infrastructure, either because they are short of money or because they want someone else to shoulder the risks of construction delays or unexpectedly high maintenance and operating costs.

 “We were used to the traditional, hands-on approach to municipal construction, so this was very different,” Claudia Pooli, a solicitor with the City of Edmonton, says of the Alberta capital’s first P3 project, a light rail transit system that’s being built with participation from three levels of government: municipal, provincial and federal.